Yankee Boot Swap

 You guys should be tricking people.

-This is the prank time you and your son should be, you know, doing magic tricks.
+This is the prank time of your life.
+This is the prank time you and your sons should be, you know, doing magic tricks.

 Like in the prestige.
+Spoiler, I guess.

-Jesse Thorne am I wrong on this or do you agree with me
+Jesse Thorne, am I wrong on this, or do you agree with me?

-I agree with you entirely I agree with you that these 11 year old twins are in their pranking days when they are green in judgment and cold in blood
+I agree with you entirely.
+I agree with you that these 11-year-old twins are in their pranking days when they are green in judgment and cold in blood.

-but The only point of difference I have with you is that all of this seems to presume that this question is somehow answerable.
+But the only point of difference I have with you is that all of this seems to presume that this question is somehow answerable.

-And like, I'm not saying that they don't have access to Monk or Columbo or whatever, but how would you find this out?
+And like, I'm not saying that they don't have access to Monk or Columbo or whatever,

+but how would you find this out?
 There's two possible sources of documentation.

 Are they going to go to the hospital and be like, give me your personnel records from 11 years ago?
+I demand to speak to the orderlies, and they should have memories of two identical twin newborns.

 I can't even tell.